druid-io/druid-io.github.io/druid-powered.md

 ## OneAPM

-OneAPM <http://oneapm.com> is a SaaS company focusing on Application Performance Management (APM).
-In OneAPM, Druid is used to power interactive queries on performance data from clients' applications in realtime.
+OneAPM <http://oneapm.com> is a IT service compmay focusing on Application Performance Management (APM).
+In OneAPM, Druid is used to power clients' interactive queries on performance data collected from their applications in realtime.

 ## Paypal